We’ve gone virtual!

 Welcome to the 2020 Indigenous Career Expo.
-Throughout the months of July and August, interested members from local Indigenous communities are invited to engage with Bruce Power, our unions, suppliers, and local colleges to discover career paths and future opportunities in the nuclear industry.
+Interested members from local Indigenous communities are invited to engage with Bruce Power, our unions, suppliers, and local colleges to discover career paths and future opportunities in the nuclear industry.

 This page is a one-stop shop of all the information you need!